Tolkien’s ‘Middle Earth’ Mythical Realms, Inspired From The Real World

 In Tolkien’s universe, the name of the seen world is Arda, but it was firstly mentioned in a posthumous work entitled ‘The Silmarillion‘ (1977) which was edited by his son, Christopher.
 For his entire fictional universe, the term is Eä.

 The author, however, referred to the Middle Earth as ‘the Old World’ and did not hesitate to compare it on more than one occasion with the real world.
 The commonalities are evident with respect to the Shire, which draws inspiration from Tolkien’s native England, while the Grey Havens are situated in modern day Ireland.

 Nonetheless, given the timeline in which the action is set, it would be very hard to thoroughly spot all the locations (or even only the major ones) without doubts, since these presumed events took place about 6,000 years ago, as the author points out in the prologue.

 Legend of the above map (highlighting only some of the major locations of the Middle Earth):

-- Ruins of Beleriand corresponds to modern day Denmark and southern Sweden as well as southern England
+- Ruins of Beleriand corresponds to present-day Denmark and southern Sweden as well as southern England;

-- Mordor is situated in Transylvania, modern day Romania
+- Mordor is situated in Transylvania, present-day Romania;

-- Rohan is situated in modern day southern Germany as well as parts of Switzerland and Austria
+- Rohan is situated in present-day southern Germany as well as parts of Switzerland and Austria;

 ‘The Lord of the Rings’ trilogy by J.R.R.
 Tolkien is among the best selling book series of all time, with an estimated 150 million units sold worldwide to date.
 Furthermore, both the trilogy and ‘The Hobbit’ were made into films by Peter Jackson, being filmed integrally in New Zealand.
 To date, Peter Jackson’s films based on Tolkien’s novels are among the highest-grossing film series of all time.